 - Cash bonds in the full amount of the warrant are accepted in cash, cashier’s check or money order only.
 No personal checks are accepted.
 Cashier’s checks and money orders should be made payable to the Palm Beach County Sheriff’s Office.

-The Fugitive Warrants Unit has one lieutenant, one sergeant, nine detectives, two civilian supervisors, fourteen warrants specialists and one criminal analyst.
+The Fugitive Warrants Unit has one lieutenant, three Sergeants, seventeen Agents, two civilian supervisors, fifteen warrants specialists and one criminal analyst.
 The unit maintains all current and active warrants, currently over 53,000, which are filed by all Law Enforcement agencies in Palm Beach County.
 The Fugitive Warrants Unit is also responsible for receiving, processing, entering, removing and validating each warrant that is received from the Clerk of Courts, in PALMS, FCIC and NCIC.
 Not all traffic and misdemeanor warrants are validated and put into FCIC / NCIC.
 A file is created for each warrant and the original is maintained in the file.
 When a warrant is executed or unexecuted (recalled by a judge and/or the Clerk’s Office), the original warrant has to be taken out of the file and sent back to the Clerk’s Office.